World

 “Faced with everything the world threw at them this year, somehow these dedicated people still managed to create extra virgin olive oils of outstanding quality — an exceedingly difficult thing to do even under the best conditions,” Cord added.

-The 790 brands now comprise an elite list of the world’s best extra virgin olive oils on the Official Index, the guide used by millions of people each year to learn about the award winners and the people behind them.
+The 790 brands now comprise an elite list of the world’s best extra virgin olive oils on the Official Guide, the guide used by millions of people each year to learn about the award winners and the people behind them.

 “These are the brands that deliver the highest value in terms of the characteristics we expect when we choose an extra virgin olive oil,” Cord said, “and they are worth searching for.”